rstoyanchev/spring-websocket-test/README.md

 ## Overview

-Demonstrates Spring WebSocket and SockJS support in Spring Framework 4.0, currently in development.
+Demonstrates Spring WebSocket and SockJS support in Spring Framework 4.0.

 **IMPORTANT:** The `master` branch contains examples using Spring's `WebSocketHandler` including with SockJS fallback options.
 The `endpoint` branch contains examples of using JSR-356 `Endpoint` and `@ServerEndpoint`.